 Myth Once a man is sexually aroused he cannot help himself.
 He has to have sex.

-Fact Studies show that most rapes are premeditated i.e. they are either wholly or partially planned in advance.
-All rapes committed by more than one assailant are always planned.
+Fact Most rapes are premeditated i.e. they are either wholly or partially planned in advance.
+Rapes committed by more than one perpetrator are always planned.
 Men can quite easily control their urges to have sex - they do not need to rape a woman to satisfy them.
 Rape is an act of violence - not sexual gratification.
 Men who rape or sexually assault does so to dominate, violate and control.

 Myth Men who rape are sexually frustrated / do not have the opportunity to have sex with a willing partner.